rahulnyk/COVID19_India/README.md

 The data is compiled manually using the daily updates about the outbreak on Ministry of Health and Family Welfare site: https://www.mohfw.gov.in/

+Will try to keep it as updated as possible.
+Please feel free point out any mistakes.

 Contributions welcome

 ### How to read the data in R